sens/qtlDesign-RForge/README.md

-# R/qtlDesign: R-Forge GIT Mirror
+# R/qtlDesign: R-Forge Git Mirror

 This is a Git repository mirroring the Subversion (SVN) repository for the [qtlDesign R-Forge